reason for job change

 9. You are a freelancer looking for full-time work.

-10. You have previously been a contract worker,r and your contract has ended.
+10. You have previously been a contract worker, and your contract has ended.

 Key Takeaways

-Unlock the key to acing your job change interview with our comprehensive guide and Interview tips, filled with expert advice and proven strategies.
+Unlock the key to acing your job change interview with our comprehensive guideinterview tips, expert advice, and proven strategies.

 Conclusion

-Changing jobs is a big decision and getting a clear and honest reason helps you remain confident in job interviews and career transitions.
-Your reason could be better pay, better growth opportunities or to simply have a better place to go to work.
-Regardless of how you frame it, ensure you present your reason as professionally and positively as possible.
+Changing jobs is a big decision; having a transparent and honest reason helps you remain confident in job interviews and career transitions.
+Your reason could be better pay, better growth opportunities, or simply having a better place to work.
+Regardless of how you frame it, ensure you present your reason professionally and positively.

-Always align your explanation with your longer-term career goals and realize that it’s important to demonstrate your intent to grow, not just leave for the sake of leaving.
-Employers like to see clarity of focus and motivation in candidates; therefore, I advise you to frame your job transfer as a step on your journey—rather than as an impulsive reaction to your dissatisfaction.
+Always align your explanation with your longer-term career goals and realize that it’s essential to demonstrate your intent to grow, not just leave for the sake of going.
+Employers like to see clarity of focus and motivation in candidates; therefore, I advise you to frame your job transfer as a step on your journey, rather than as an impulsive reaction to dissatisfaction.

-The better you understand, communicate, and articulate your rationales clearly, the stronger likelihood you will have of securing the job that is right for you—along with ensuring it’s a role that suits your personal and professional aspirations.
+The better you understand, communicate, and articulate your rationales clearly, the more substantial likelihood you will have of securing the job that is right for you—along with ensuring it’s a role that suits your personal and professional aspirations.

 Earn in Six-figures with chegg